 How it works

-It uses a method of assessing overall NHS performance on people management to enable organisations to understand and compare their own performance.
-In addition it includes the Care Quality Commission (CQC) which look at the NHS in terms of delivery of patient care.
+The survey adopts a method of assessing overall NHS performance on people management, to help organisations understand and compare their own performance.
+There is a core section which is used by the Care Quality Commission as part of the ongoing monitoring of registration compliance.

 The staff engagement element of the survey looks at the three dimensions of engagement:

-It takes the scores across all three of these dimensions and converts them into an overall staff engagement score, which is an index of staff engagement in the organisation.
+The scores across all three dimensions are converted into an overall staff engagement score, which is an index of staff engagement in the organisation.
 Staff engagement is the only area for which the survey does this.
-It is designed to assist in tracking staff engagement within the service and enable comparison between organisations, with the aim of supporting engagement.
+It is designed to assist in tracking staff engagement and enable comparison between organisations.

-The NHS has traditionally scored highly on levels of motivation and satisfaction but with variable levels of involvement and advocacy.
-Overall scores have improved in the NHS in recent years.
-The survey shows that the NHS compares well with other organisations in the economy and with the civil service and local authorities though the wide range of performance is an ongoing concern and there is scope for improvement.
+Traditionally the NHS scores high on levels of motivation and satisfaction but with variable levels of involvement and advocacy, and overall scores have improved in recent years.
+The survey also shows that the NHS compares well with other organisations in the economy and with the civil service and local authorities, though the wide range of performance is an ongoing concern and there is scope for improvement.